kremio/audio-remote/README.md

 The aim of this project is to allow controlling the playback of audio CDs over an HTML/web interface, and later other audio files using playlists, on a Linux system.

-The system is centered around a Node.js HTTP server that interacts with various programmes to play the audio, control the volume and fetch album information from the Musicbrainz database.
+The system is centered around a Node.js HTTP server that interacts with various programs to play the audio, control the volume and fetch album information from the Musicbrainz database.

 ## Dependencies
 TODO